Monash-Railway-Express/CAN_MREx/README.md

 | 0x02 | Brake fault |
 | 0x03 | Battery fault |

-### Errors

-- Bus overflowing
-- Corrupted data

-**Minor and major faults**
+### Minor and major faults
-Minor faults will simply end up as a message on the can bus (maybe have a system connected with controller to display)
+Minor faults will simply end up as a message on the can bus and will be displayed on the screen.
+After a ceratin amount of minor faults (currently 10) a major fault will be triggered.
 Major faults will cause an emergency stop.

-#

 # Testing process

 The can bus should be tested in an isolated environment on a test bench to ensure all commands and functionalities are correct and filtering is working as intended.

-##

-#

-# Debugging

-- Overflow of messages to a node
-- Overflow of bus
--